Pandemic Bread Baking

 Storing Milk Bread

 I’ve read that the tangzhong method keeps bread moist for longer, giving it a longer shelf life.
-But I found that this bread begins to lose its softness after about 3 days.
+But I've found that this bread begins to lose its softness after about 3 days.
 If you aren’t going to eat it all within a few days, I recommend freezing one of the loaves.
 Slice the bread and store it in a freezer bag for up to three months.
-Any bread that does begin to dry out makes an ideal base for a baked French toast, bread pudding or strata.

 Japanese Milk Bread